laravel/forge-cli/README.md

 <a href="https://packagist.org/packages/laravel/forge-cli"><img src="https://img.shields.io/packagist/l/laravel/forge-cli" alt="License"></a>
 </p>

-## Forge CLI
+## Introduction

 Laravel Forge is a server management and site deployment service.
 After connecting to your preferred server provider, Forge will provision a new server, installing and configuring: PHP, Nginx, MySQL, and more.

 In addition, Forge can assist you in managing scheduled jobs, queue workers, SSL certificates, and more.
 After a server has provisioned, you can then deploy your PHP / Laravel applications or WordPress applications using the Forge UI dashboard or the Forge CLI.

-This repository contains the CLI client for interacting with Laravel Forge.
-To learn more about Forge and how to use this command-line tool, please consult the **[official documentation](https://forge.laravel.com/docs/1.0/accounts/cli.html)**.
+## Official Documentation

+Documentation for Forge CLI can be found on the [Laravel Forge website](https://forge.laravel.com/docs/1.0/accounts/cli.html).

 ## Contributing